 I often get search engine optimization questions from bloggers.
-SEO isn’t an information problem.
+SEO is one of the most popular topics to discuss in the online marketing community.
+It is not an information problem bloggers have.
 There are hundreds of books on SEO, and there are even more blogs, subscription and training sites, some charging hundreds of dollars.
-For an average blogger there is just too much information.
-Bloggers often spend large amounts of time and effort with different search engine optimization techniques, and I just do not think it is worth it.
-For me personally, focusing too much on search engines doesn’t make a successful blog.
+For an average blogger there is just too much information about this topic.
+Bloggers often spend large amounts of time and effort with different search engine optimization techniques.
+Everything from keyword research, keyword optimizing, getting links and so much more.
+For most blogs I just do not think it is worth spending too much time, energy and money on.
+For me personally, focusing too much effort on search engines will not make a successful blog.

 SEO made simple